 Once we see your pet for a consultation, the procedure will typically be scheduled within 1-3 weeks.

 Although a referral is not mandatory to schedule an appointment for pets with other concerns, patients are usually seen on a referral basis from the primary care veterinarian.
 For all patients, we will need information about your pet’s medical history.
 Your veterinarian can provide this to us by phone, fax (415-532-2257), e-mail, or letter.
-If anesthesia and treatment are planned, your veterinarian may also run blood tests, take chest x-rays, or perform other tests prior to your appointment with Dr. Lommer or Dr. Fulton.
+If anesthesia and treatment are planned, your veterinarian may also run blood tests, take chest x-rays, or perform other tests prior to your appointment with our doctors.
 If your pet has a heart murmur, we will likely require consultation with a cardiologist and ultrasound of the heart prior to anesthesia.
 We have extensive experience treating patients with heart disease; on any given day we may have several patients with heart murmurs undergoing anesthesia.
-(Just as in a hospital for human patients, a board-certified anesthesiologist is on site, rotating through operatories at our clinic and the adjacent Sams Clinic to check on each patient intermittently.
-Please note that, due to the number of patients being anesthetized simultaneously at the two clinics, we are no longer able to offer continuous presence of a board-certified anesthesiologist for any specific patient.)
+(Just as in a hospital for human patients, a Board-Certified Anesthesiologist is on site, rotating through operatories at our clinic and the adjacent Sams Clinic to check on each patient intermittently.
+Please note that, due to the number of patients being anesthetized simultaneously at the two clinics, we are no longer able to offer continuous presence of a Board-Certified Anesthesiologist for any specific patient.)

 In order to assist your family veterinarian in maintaining current records and continuing a close relationship with you and your pet, a written report summarizing the diagnosis, treatment, and follow-up recommendations will be sent (by e-mail or fax) to your primary care veterinarian after your pet’s visit.
 After your pet’s procedure, photographs and other diagnostic images from your pet’s procedure will be visible online, and this will be shared with your family veterinarian as part of the visit summary.